About Salud America!

-Salud America! is a national program of the Robert Wood Johnson Foundation, funded first from 2007-12 and again from 2012-15, with direction and technical assistance provided by the Institute for Health Promotion Research at UT Health San Antonio.
+Salud America! is a national program of the Robert Wood Johnson Foundation, funded first from 2007-12 and again from 2012-15, 2015-2016, 2016-2017, and 2017-2018, with direction and technical assistance provided by the Institute for Health Promotion Research at UT Health San Antonio.
 Since its inception, Salud America! has built the field of Latino researchers, increased scientific evidence, and spawned recommendations to reduce Latino childhood obesity.
-For 2012 and beyond, we have six core activities:
+We have several core activities:

-- Serve as clearinghouse for Latino childhood obesity
+- Serve as clearinghouse for communications on healthy weight for Latino children

 - Expand network membership, interactivity